• Skip to primary navigation

 Separate the dough into four balls.
 Mold each ball into a bagel shape by pressing your finger through the middle of the ball and then slightly flattening it.

 Once the water has started to boil, add the bagels.
-Boil the bagels for one minute on each side.
+Boil the bagels for about 30 seconds on each side.

 Lastly, place the bagels in the oven and bake at 425 degrees for 20 minutes.
 When done, the bagels should be a golden brown.
 They have a crisp outer texture, but are soft on the inside.